akash02ab/dsa/LinkedList/mergeTwoSortedLinkedList.md

 6. repeat step 3 to 5 untill either `head` of list1 or list2 reaches last node

-7. make `tail` point no remainig list if any
+7. make `tail` point to remainig list if any

 <br>